 CSUF News Service

-Puri is interim provost and vice president for academic affairs at Cal State Fullerton.
-A member of the faculty since 1977, he served as dean of the Mihaylo College of Business and Economics prior to his latest appointment and is director of the Woods Center for Economic Analysis and Forecasting.
-He has presented biannual economic forecasts for Orange County and the nation for more than 20 years.
+Puri and Farka lead the Woods Center for Economic Analysis and Forecasting.
+Puri, a member of the faculty since 1977, has served as dean of the Mihaylo College of Business and Economics, as well as interim provost and vice president for academic affairs.
+He has presented the biannual economic forecasts for more than 20 years.

 Farka, an associate professor of economics, has taught at CSUF since 2005.
 She has published in leading academic journals and is frequently invited to share her financial and economic expertise with businesses, government and educational organizations.

 The sold out program, sponsored by Wells Fargo, will be held 11 a.m.-1:30 p.m. at the Irvine Marriott, 18000 Von Karman Ave., Irvine.